EricHu33/AnimeShadingPlus-Anime-Toon-Shader/Anime Shading Plus(+) User Manual e9875988ae1e41caa5198370d9cc963d/Common issues f025e7a513024970a5f802fa9d1ebeb3.md

 A :

 The outline/tone mapping shader is most likely not packaged into th executable file.
-Please refer to [**Building and Packaging Shaders(Important)**](Building%20and%20Packaging%20Shaders(Important)%20d5138d321fbd4daa8b36568893073651.md)。
+Please refer to [**Building and Packaging Shaders - Important**](Building%20and%20Packaging%20Shaders%20-%20Important%20d5138d321fbd4daa8b36568893073651.md)。

 # Q: **In the editor, characters using ASP/Character shader do not have outline and tonemapping effects**